 Day 2: Arrive Mendoza - Hotel B&B

-Day 3: Mendoza Free day - Collect Permit, Organize Equipment etc.
+Day 3: Mendoza Free day - Collect Permit, Organize Equipment, Relax etc.

 Day 4: Transfer Mendoza - Penitentes

 Day 5: Penitentes - Entry of Vacas Valley.
 Here, we will begin the approach.
 Approx 4 hours later, we arrive at Pampa de Lenas (Trekking Camp 1).
-Our Muleteers prepare the local Barbeque for our meal
+Our Muleteers prepare the local Barbeque for meal.

 Day 8: Rest day